-Rheumatoid arthritis (RA) is a kind of arthritis that mainly affects your joints.
-It is an autoimmune condition, meaning the immune system doesn’t work the way it should, causing inflammation (swelling) in the joints.
-Symptoms can include swelling, stiffness, discomfort, pain, and may cause you to have limited movement.
-Many people with RA might also have some symptoms that don’t involve the joints like fatigue and low-grade fevers (temperature above normal, but below 100.4).
+Rheumatoid arthritis (RA) is a type of arthritis that mainly affects the joints, but can also affect other parts of the body.
+It is an autoimmune condition, meaning the immune system doesn’t work the way it should, causing inflammation (swelling).
+Symptoms can include swelling, stiffness, discomfort, pain, and may cause limited movement.
+Many people with RA might also have some symptoms that don’t involve the joints like fatigue, loss of appetite, and low-grade fevers (temperature above normal, but below 100.4).

 I have rheumatoid arthritis and am thinking of getting pregnant.
 Is there anything I need to know?

 People with RA can have a higher chance for problems during a pregnancy.
 If the RA is well controlled for 3-6 months before becoming pregnant, the chance for pregnancy complications is usually lower than in people with more active RA.
 Since most people with RA take medication to control the inflammation and prevent or reduce joint damage, it is important to talk with your healthcare providers about your medications and the best treatment options before trying to get pregnant.

 I have rheumatoid arthritis.
 Can it make it harder for me to get pregnant?